ahuacate/pfsense-setup/README.md

 Remember to hit the `Save` button at the bottom of the page.

-### 1.03 Add DHCP Servers to OPT1 and OPT2 and fix a Static IPv4 to WAN
+## 2.0 Fix a Static IPv4 and edit Interfaces OPT1, OPT2 WAN
+Edit the interfaces as follows:

+### 2.01 Edit Interface OPT1
 Now using the pfSense web interface `Interfaces` > `OPT1` to open a configuration form, then fill up the necessary fields as follows:

 | Interfaces/OPT1 (vtnet2) | Value | Notes